johnschult/jquery.countdown360/README.md

 	fontWeight: 700,                 // the font weight
 	autostart: true,                 // start the countdown automatically
 	seconds: 10,                     // the number of seconds to count down
 	label: ["second", "seconds"],    // the label to use or false if none, first is singular form, second is plural
 	startOverAfterAdding: true,      // Start the timer over after time is added with addSeconds
+  strokeIncrease: false,           // increase or decrease stroke while count down
+  clockwise: true,                 // clockwise or counter clockwise
 	onComplete: function () {}
 }
 ```